Here are 5 soft skills employers seek in a job candidate and potential employee. These soft skills will help you get hired and succeed in your job.

 Had it not been for his networking skills, we would not have had Facebook, the Big Daddy of all social networks.
 The incentive of being a good networker is the ability to use the energy and resources of others, instead of just your own to fuel your dreams.

 The ability to take negative feedback and failure in your stride will help you go a long way.

 Those who do not allow setbacks to slow them down and remain buoyant, in spite of all the negativity surrounding them, are a special breed of humans and any employer would treasure such employees.

-If, through any example you could suggest situations where you showed resilience, it would help you create a far better impression with your interviewer.
+If through an example, you could suggest situations where you showed resilience, it would help you create a far better impression with your interviewer.
 Setbacks are a part and parcel of this life.
 What’s important is how you respond to them.

 Hope and despair go hand in hand, and we all have the power to not let the latter overcome us.
 Being honest with yourself, identifying the problem, and working steadily towards creating a solution is the best recourse.

-Being accepting of others differences, or being more tolerant to the points of view others is an important life skill that ensures, at the very least, that you are a good team player at work.
+Being accepting of others differences, or being more tolerant of the points of view of others is an important life skill that ensures, at the very least, that you are a good team player at work.

 5. Time Management

 A lot has been said about the value of time and its importance in one’s life.
 However, the majority of us lack even basic time management skills and often end up wasting a lot of this invaluable resource.